Using Salt to Get Rid of Lice

 If you are set on using a salt product, then look on the back of the box and find something that says “Natrum Muriaticum” in the “active ingredients.”
 This long, fancy name is just another way of saying salt.

-I’m not convinced that the real “lice killing” ingredient in these lice treatments is salt, though.
+But the real “lice killing” ingredient in these lice treatments is not salt, though.
 These products contain several other ingredients, including benzyl alcohol, isopropyl alcohol, isopropyl myristate, geraniol, and anise.
-Without these “other ingredients”, you’re not likely to have much luck with salt.
+Without these “other ingredients”, you’re not going to have to have much luck with salt.

-I have seen both of these products fail for hundreds of people, so I can't in good conscience recommend them to anyone.
-I’m not recommending them, but if you’re set on using salt to kill lice, you’ll have more luck using one of those than trying to do it yourself.
+I have seen these products fail for hundreds of people, so I can't in good conscience recommend them to anyone.
+Instead, follow along with my Step-by-Step Videos and get rid of lice today!

 Summing It Up…

 Using salt or saltwater on your head is not going to get you any closer to getting rid of head lice.
-Using something like salt combined with vinegar can make your head lice worse!
+And using something like salt combined with vinegar can make your head lice even worse!

 All the best,